nived00015/Uber_Fare_Predictor/README.md

 # Uber_Fare_Predictor
-A ML notebook for predicting the fare price for uber dataset.
+A ML algorithm for predicting the fare price for uber dataset.
 Here dataset is taken from kaggle [Kaggle Uber dataset](https://www.kaggle.com/yasserh/uber-fares-dataset)
 The dataset contains columns like

 1.key - a unique identifier for each trip